Naimul-Islam-Siam/colorGame/README.md

 # colorGame
-colorGame is a RGB color game written in html,css & javaScript.
+colorGame is a RGB color guessing game written in html,css & javaScript.

 #instructions